Travelling to Siquijor and wondering where to stay in Siquijor Island?

 With thatched roofs, and walls in part made of bamboo weaved panels or painted brightly in yellows and greens, the small shacks are fit for any aspiring beach-bum!
 Relax on your tiny veranda, string a hammock in the gardens, or walk 50 metres to the private beach.

 Accommodation all come with a private bathroom that’s fitted with a shower and a handful of free toiletries.
-Ideal for solo travellers or couples who are looking to simply hang out at the beach, there’s a small restaurant, bar, and even free wifi to keep you online.
+Ideal for solo travellers or couples who are looking to simply hang out at the beach, there’s a small restaurant, bar, and even free WiFi to keep you online.
+It is quite isolated which makes for a relaxing getaway, but you’ll need to consider transport for getting around.

 Click here for the latest prices.